gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 Controlling Run-Time Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, GNAT generates all run-time checks, except integer overflow checks, stack overflow checks, and checks for access before elaboration on subprogram calls.
+By default, GNAT generates all run-time checks, except stack overflow checks, and checks for access before elaboration on subprogram calls.
 The latter are not required in default mode, because all necessary checking is done at compile time.

 .. index:: -gnatp (gcc)
 .. index:: -gnato (gcc)

-Two gnat switches, *-gnatp* and *-gnato* allow this default to be modified.
+The gnat switch, *-gnatp* allows this default to be modified.
 See :ref:`Run-Time_Checks`.

 Our experience is that the default is suitable for most development purposes.

-We treat integer overflow specially because these are quite expensive and in our experience are not as important as other run-time checks in the development process.
-Note that division by zero is not considered an overflow check, and divide by zero checks are generated where required by default.

 Elaboration checks are off by default, and also not needed by default, since GNAT uses a static elaboration analysis approach that avoids the need for